arttkachev/FlyGameEngine/README.md

-# FlyGameEngine
+# Flyeng
-FlyEngine is an OpenGL based game engine I am currently developing for personal projects
+Flyeng is a game engine I am currently developing for personal projects

 USED LIBS (list will be updated):